midrag-ruti/hello-world/README.md

 # hello-world
 my first git project
-Hi, I want to understand hot to work with git
+Hi, I want to understand ho' to work with git